 - Some individuals’ muscles are stronger than others so more product may be required more often.

-Can any doctor, dentist or nurse prescriber administer aesthetic treatments?
+Can any doctor, dentist or nurse administer aesthetic treatments?

 Kim Way, Changes Clinic Owner